Bobby Fischer: Citizenship and residency in Iceland

 Seeking ways to evade deportation to the United States, Fischer wrote a letter to the government of Iceland in early January 2005, requesting Icelandic citizenship.
 Sympathetic to Fischer's plight, but reluctant to grant him the full benefits of citizenship, Icelandic authorities granted him an alien's passport.
 When this proved insufficient for the Japanese authorities, the Althing (the Icelandic Parliament), at the behest of William Lombardy, agreed unanimously to grant Fischer full citizenship in late March for humanitarian reasons, as they felt he was being unjustly treated by the United States and Japanese governments and also in recognition of his 1972 match, which had "put Iceland on the map".

 After arriving in Reykjavík in late March, Fischer gave a press conference.
 He lived a reclusive life in Iceland, avoiding entrepreneurs and others who approached him with various proposals.

 Fischer moved into an apartment in the same building as his close friend and spokesman, Garðar Sverrisson.
 Garðar's wife, Kristín Þórarinsdóttir, was a nurse and later looked after Fischer as a terminally ill patient.
 Garðar's two children, especially his son, were very close to Fischer.
 Fischer also developed a friendship with Magnús Skúlason, a psychiatrist and chess player who later recalled long discussions with him on a wide variety of subjects.

-On December 10, 2006, Fischer telephoned an Icelandic television station that had just broadcast a chess game in which one player blundered such that his opponent was able to mate on the next move.
+On December 10, 2006, Fischer telephoned an Icelandic television station that had just broadcast a chess game in which one player blundered, allowing his opponent to mate on the next move.
 Although the player tried to change his mind upon seeing the mate, the touch-move rule forced him to play the blunder.
 Fischer pointed out a winning combination that could have been played instead of the blunder or the other attempted move, but had been missed by the player and commentators.

 In 2005, some of Fischer's belongings were auctioned on eBay.
 Fischer claimed, in 2006, that the belongings sold in the US without his permission were worth "hundreds of millions of [US] dollars; even billions of dollars".
 In the same interview, Fischer also said that UBS Bank had closed an account of his and liquidated his assets against his wishes, transferring the funds to a bank in Iceland.

 Death, estate dispute, and exhumation

-Fischer is buried at the Church of Laugardælir.
+Fischer is buried at the Church of Laugardælir (2007 photo).